Our operations

 Our factories

-We produce LEGO bricks in a number of sites across the world, from our birthplace in Billund Denmark, to our newest factory in Binh Duong, Vietnam.
-We aim to operate state-of-the-art manufacturing sites designed to minimize energy consumption, meet our zero-waste to landfill target and reduce water consumption.
+We produce LEGO® bricks in several sites across the world, from our birthplace in Billund, Denmark, to our newest factory in Binh Duong, Vietnam.
+We aim to operate state-of-the-art manufacturing sites designed to minimize energy consumption, meet our zero-waste-to-landfill target and reduce water consumption.
 We continuously look for improvements across our factories to ensure they meet what we call a ‘Zero Impact in Operations’ ambition.

 Adding more renewable energy production

-We also plan to build a solar park in Billund, Denmark, with the ambition to cover the energy requirements of our offices and sites across the town.
+We also plan to build a solar park near our headquarters in Billund, Denmark, with the ambition to cover the energy requirements of our offices and sites across the town.

 Using less energy